cs3157/recitations/I-Debugging-GDB/gdb.md

 during `foo()` or during `bar()`.
 If we see "foo complete", we can determine that foo definitely completed.

-However, if we **do not** see "foo complete" we cannot determine anything!
-The OS may have buffered our standard output for us, so we need to make the debugging print statement `printf("foo complete\n");`.
-The newline encourages the OS to not buffer.
+However, if we do **not** see "foo complete," **we cannot determine anything!**
+The C standard library may have buffered our standard output for us, so we need to make the debugging print statement `printf("foo complete\n");`.
+The newline encourages the C standard library to send the text to the display immediately.

 It would be even better to print debugging information to stderr.
 This is a bit advanced for right now, but you use a slightly different function, `fprintf`,